wodoame/python-notes/design-patterns-strategy-pattern.md

 The Strategy Pattern is a behavioral design pattern that allows you to define a family of algorithms, encapsulate each one, and make them interchangeable.
-This pattern enables the algorithm to be selected at runtime, providing flexibility and promoting code reusability¹².
+This pattern enables the algorithm to be selected at runtime, providing flexibility and promoting code reusability.

 ### Example in Python